karlduino/CO2monitor/docs/instructions.md

-## CO2 monitor assembly instructions
+## CO~2~ monitor assembly instructions

-The goal of this project was have a low-cost but accurate CO2 monitor, so that we could make a bunch of them to hand out to university workers to assess the air quality in their work spaces, including classrooms.
+The goal of this project was to have a low-cost but accurate CO~2~ monitor, so that we could make a bunch of them to hand out to university workers to assess the air quality in their work spaces, including classrooms.